prbsth/neuro140/readme.md

 # simulacra
 a project to generate synthetic people with vivid backstories, equip them with human-like memory, and allow them to converse with each other in simulations. <br />
-below are some sample outputs from this project. i am happy to discuss the details of my full code if you wish to talk further, but i do not want to put it on a public repo.
+below are some sample outputs from this project.
+ThE full code is private but i am happy to discuss the details if you wish to talk further.
 # Person Generation:
 used long context models to make detailed "backstories" of agents, memories, personal relationships, motivations.
 Example: <br />
 Input into person generation:  <br />